learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 This is, essentially, the work of learning to write HTML.
 You will grow more familiar with tags, what they do, and how they display in a browser.
 You will then "mark your content up" so that browsers know how to present your content properly.
-Eventually you will use information like `class` and `id` to add specific style and presentation behavior to items of the class type or bearing the unique `id`entifier.
+Eventually, you will use information like `class` and `id` to add specific style and presentation behavior to items of the class type or bearing the unique `id`entifier.